Reasoning Around Paradox with Grounded Deduction: Predicate logic: reasoning about objects

 \subsection{Typing rules for quantifiers}

 If a property has a well-defined boolean value for all objects $x$, then the corresponding existentially or universally quantified expression similarly has a boolean truth value:

-The type introduction rules \irl{\forall TI} and \irl{\exists TI} are interesting for the fact that they would be considered non-constructive, and hence objectionable, in Brouwer's intuitionistic tradition. \gd includes these rules, however, giving them a \emph{computational} if not ``intuitionistic'' interpretation, as we will discuss further in \cref{sec:comp:intuit}.
-We will sometimes want a constructive flavor of \gd, which we obtain by omitting these typing rules.
+The type introduction rules \irl{\forall TI} and \irl{\exists TI} are interesting for the fact that they would be considered non-constructive, and hence objectionable, in Brouwer's intuitionistic tradition.
+In particular, these type-introduction rules are equivalent to the so-called \emph{limited principle of omniscience} or LPO, which is a trivial consequence of the law of excluded middle (LEM) in classical logic, but is not traditionally accepted in the intuitionistic notion of constructivism. \gd accepts these non-constructive rules, however, giving them a \emph{computational} if not ``intuitionistic'' interpretation, as we will discuss further in \cref{sec:comp:intuit}.
+We will sometimes want a constructive flavor of \gd, which we obtain by omitting these typing rules. }